facelessuser/BracketHighlighter/docs/customize.md

 ### Bracket Rule Management
 In the past, BracketHighlighter required a user to copy the entire bracket list to the user `bh_core.sublime-settings` file.
 This was a cumbersome requirement that also punished a user because if they did this, they wouldn't automatically get updates to the rules as all the rules were now overridden by the user's settings file.

-BracketHighlighter now let's you add or modify existing rules without overriding the entire rule set or even the entire target rule.
+BracketHighlighter now lets you add or modify existing rules without overriding the entire rule set, or even the entire target rule.
 Let's say you have a custom language you want to have on your machine.
 Now, you can simply add it to one of the two settings arrays: "user_scope_brackets" and "user_brackets":

 ```js
     "user_scope_brackets": [],